0 Part Course |

 • Stress testing / Scenario modelling

-• Annual review / Material change
+• Annual review / Material change is covered during operational resilience training

 Session 4: Holistic Management Considerations